Research Topics

 Well-structured Graph Families

 Different techniques can be considered to solve a difficult problem, say NP-hard.
 Fixed parameterized algorithms aim at computing an exact solution in time complexity f(k).poly(n), where n is the size of the input and k a fixed parameter (for example, the size of the solution, the treewidth of the graph...)
 Fixed parameterized complexity has emergered as a growing and important line of research in the past few years.
-The main results I co-authored in this context are:
+For more details, see the ANR research project AGAPE.

 Bioinformatics